arjenhiemstra/DemandControlVentilation/README.md

 The controller used both default I2C busses (Wire, Wire1) on custom pins on the EP32(-S3).
 On controller bus0 is connected to Wire and bus1 is connected to Wire1.
 Because most sensors have fixed I2C addresses, an multiplexer is required to connect more than one sensor to the same I2C bus.
 The multiplexer is a TCA9548A, a very common I2C multiplexer.
 The RTC is connected to bus 0 (Wire) and the LCD to bus1 (Wire1).
 The multiplexer, LCD and RTC have an adjustable I2C address so this configuration should never lead to an address conflict for devices on the I2C bus.

-To set the I2C address of the multiplexers, 6 resistor pad (R./R./R./R./R/R. for bus 0 and R./R./R./R./R/R. for bus 1) are available to solder 0Ohm 0805 size resistors on (or a wire).
+To set the I2C address of the multiplexers, 6 resistor pads (R52/R53/R54/R55/R56/R57 for bus 0 and R58/R59/R60/R61/R62/R63. for bus 1) are available to solder 0 Ohm 0805 size resistors on (or a wire).
 Refer to the datasheet of the multiplexer: https://www.ti.com/lit/ds/symlink/tca9548a.pdf.
 Default is is that the A0,A1,A2 are connected to GND which gives the I2C address of 0x70.
-This is at the moment hardcoded in the software (globals.h).
+The multiplexer address can be set in the settings page.
+Remember to convert the hex address to a decimal number, e.g. default 0x70 address is 112 decimal.

-Most sensors and other I2C devices have internal pull-up resistors but if this is not the case, the controller has the option to install the pull-up resistors to SDA and SCL.
+Most sensors and other I2C devices have internal pull-up resistors but if this is not the case, the controller PCB has the option to install  pull-up resistors to SDA and SCL for each sensor.
 The multiplexer allow also the use of sensors on +5V and 3.3V.
 The selection is done with a jumper on the controller.
-There are 4 voltage selection jumpers on the controller and each jumper control the voltage 4 sensors, e.g. bus0, sensors 0,1,2,3.
+There are 4 voltage selection jumpers on the controller and each jumper control the voltage 4 sensors, e.g. bus0, sensors 0,1,2,3, bus0 sensors 4,5,6,7, bus1 sensors 0,1,2,3 and bus1 sensors 4,5,6,7.

 ### Hardware options